spacemeat/pyke/README.md

 So what's in this `make.py` file?
 The general execution is to start pyke, and pyke will then find your `make.py` makefile in the current directory (your project root).
 Pyke will import the makefile, run it, and then begin executing actions based on what your makefile has configured.
 All `make.py` does, in the simple cases, is add `Phase`-derived objecs to the pyke environment.
 Pyke does the rest.

 So in the example above, first `make.py` imports the important pyke symbols.
 Then it sets up a single phase: `CompileAndLinkPhase`.
 In its definiton are three `option`s: One sets the name of the phase (not strictly necessary, but good practice as it can be handy), one specifies the C++ sources, and one sets the name of the resulting executable binary file based on the phase's name (`simple` in this case; more on how `{string}`s are interpolated below).

-The phase is then registered to pyke via the `use_phases()` function.
-Pyke will use the phases it's given, along with the command line arguments, to perform the needed tasks: In a linux environment, for example, it will make the appropriate directories, invoke gcc or clang with configured arguments, and optionally report its progress.
+Pyke begins with another phase object (a ProjectPhase instance), for the whole project.
+It can be accessed through `p.main_project()`, which returns the phase.
+The CompileAndLinkPhase is then registered to the project via the `set_dependency()` method.
+Pyke will use the phases it's given, along with the command line arguments, to perform the needed tasks: In this example, it will make the appropriate directories, invoke gcc or clang with configured arguments (in a POSIX environment), and optionally report its progress.

 ### So how does pyke know where to find the sources?
 Or the headers?

 Every `Phase`-derived class defines its own default options, which give a default configuration for its actions.
-As an example, one option in `CompileAndLinkPhase` is `src_dir`, which specifies the directory relative to the project root (actually, an achor directory, but mnore on that later) where source files can be located.
+As an example, one option in `CompileAndLinkPhase` is `src_dir`, which specifies the directory relative to the project root (actually an achor directory, but mnore on that later) where source files can be located.
 The default is `src`, which also happens to be where `simple`'s source files are stored.
 Similarly, `simple`'s headers are stored in `include`, and `CompileAndLinkPhase` has another option named `include_dirs` which contains `[include]`.
 Note that this is a list of length one, holding the default directory where include files are to be found.
 When it comes time to build with, say, `gcc`, the `include_dirs` value becomes `-Iinclude`, and the source files are given as source arguments to `gcc`.
 There is more to the story of how directories are determined, but this suffices for the moment.

 Every option can have its default value modified or replaced.
 If your source files are stored in a different directory (say, `source` instead of `src`), you can add `'src_dir': 'source'` to the phase definition, and pyke will find the files.